faisalman/ua-parser-js-docs/docs/intro/quick-start/using-es-modules-typescript.md

 # [Quickstarts](/intro/quick-start/quick-start) : Using ESM / TypeScript

+## Installation

 To get started, install UAParser.js using npm

 ```sh
 $ npm install ua-parser-js
 ```

+UAParser.js ships with built-in TypeScript definitions, so no need for extra `@types` package.

+## Usage

-Then, import the library in your application
+Import the library in your application

 ```js
 import { UAParser } from 'ua-parser-js';